In the United States, more than 37 million people suffer from migraines.

 Watch as Dr. Hotze explains the common underlying causes of migraines:

-Think hormonal imbalance could be the cause of your migraines?
+Do you think hormonal imbalance could be the cause of your migraines?
 Take our symptom checker quiz to find out.
+Don’t wait, it’s time to conquer your migraines and get your life back!

 1. Defining the Relationship Between Ovarian Hormones and Migraine Headache